adityatahiliani/github-project/README.md

 # github-project
-this is my first try to github projescts
+this is my first try to Github projects